 - Advertisement -

-Today, Mani Krishnan – the founder of Shastha Foods in the US – prides himself on distributing the batter to over 350 stores and selling four packets every minute.
+Today, Mani Krishnan – the founder of Shastha Foods in the US – prides himself on distributing the batter to over 350 stores and selling 10 packets every minute.
 The launch of an online portal facilitating the booking of orders for and the delivery of dosa batter and other products gave the business a competitive advantage.
-Shastha Foods sold over 170 million dosa batter packets in the US and Canada over the past 17 years.
+Shastha Foods sold over 200 million dosa batter packets in the US and Canada over the past 20 years.
 A remarkable journey, indeed!

 However, Mani Krishnan – the king of idli and dosa batter in America – did not let his journey cease on achieving several milestones.
-Rather, he continues it through experimentation with varieties of dosa and idli batter, and the experimentation began at home.
+Rather, he continues it through experimentation on varieties of dosa and idli batter at home.
 Today, Shastha Foods’ merchandise includes batter for multiple dosa varieties, such as oats dosa, millet dosa, brown rice dosa, and pesarattu.
 He makes sure to take feedback from friends, families and colleagues before moving a product to a large-scale production.
-Most of his products, ranging from ready-to-cook packets to sweet boxes, sell like a hotcake on such festive occasions as Ugadi and Pongal in the USA.
+Most of his products, ranging from ready-to-cook packets to sweet boxes, sell like a hotcake on festive occasions, including Ugadi and Pongal in the USA.

 TAGGED:CaliforniaIndian AmericansIndian Food